Our nutritionists pick 10 of the worst foods from American restaurants and grocery aisles

-8. Starbucks on Steroids

-The Starbucks Venti (20 oz.)
-White Chocolate Mocha with 2% milk and whipped cream is more than a mere cup of coffee.
-It's worse than a McDonald's Quarter Pounder with Cheese.
-Few people have room in their diets for the 580 calories, 14 grams of saturated fat, and 11 teaspoons of added sugar that this hefty beverage supplies.
-But you can drop the calories to 270 and saturated fat to 3 1/2 grams if you get a Tall (12 oz.) made with nonfat milk and no whipped cream.

 9. Extreme Ice Cream

-### Result

-Our nutritionists pick 10 of the worst foods from American restaurants and grocery aisles